You have so many options being available in the market, hence confused which company to opt for?

 Please remember, the bonus from insurance policies is of future value and will not have compounding benefits.

 When a person dies in the earlier years of taking a policy, the beneficiary will get only the sum assured.

-When you go for a combination of term insurance plan and PPF, in case of death, the beneficiary will get the sum assured from term plan and the accumulated money from PPF contributions.
+When you go for a combination of a term insurance plan and PPF, in case of death, the beneficiary will get the sum assured from the term plan and the accumulated money from PPF contributions.

 So term insurance plan and PPF combination will give investors more benefit in both the situations of death and survival.

 Also, the contribution to your PPF account is flexible.
 Based on funds availability you can increase or reduce your contributions every year.

 Ulips has a complex way of charging fees to investors.
 They charge under multiple heads like policy administration charges, premium allocation charges, mortality charges…